Merubokkusu/Discord-S.C.U.M/docs/using/Gateway_Actions.md

 - limit (Optional[int]) - how many users to fetch, can go up to 100.
 You can only use limit=0 on guilds you have manage server perms on.
 Defaults to 10
 - presences (Optional[bool]) - whether or not to fetch user presences.
 Defaults to True
 - user_ids (Optional[list]) - search if specified users are in guild(s)
+- nonce (Optional[str]) - current discord snowflake; user accs don't use this, but it can be helpful for an easy way to link requests to their responses

 ##### ```gateway.parse(...).guild_member_list_update```
 ```python